soonpohchua91/capstone/README.md

 ### 4.1 Pre-Trained Emotion Model

+Output of predominant emotion detected in the post using the Hugging Face [Emotion English DistilRoBERTa-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base?text=Oh+Happy+Day) pre-trained model.

 ### 4.2 Trained Multi-Label Classification Model

 ### 4.3 Hate Words Detection

+English word(s), which are thought to be offensive in nature, were scraped from the [Hatebase](https://hatebase.org/) website, a public repository of hate words across various languages.

 Taken together each of the components shall return three outputs for each post :
 - Negative emotion detected in post;